RocketDerp/April14_2025/Art/ScreenPlay/German.md

 &nbsp;

 Again, 1969 Georgia, I've listened to some of the hate prizing.
 Autism can be a real wake-up call when you discover you have hyper empathy.
 And what machine lust lovers are doing to humanism in flocking to Putin / Kremlin mental programming since year 2013.
 Humor-washing the abandonment of goodness.
+I lived in the Middle East and looked real hard on what ideas people prize, toxic clergy of hate and dehumanization of out-groups.
+And I have not forgotten the Atlanta, Georgia reformation teachings in October 2025.

 &nbsp;